What are the key takeaways from the latest Google I/O convention?

 To show this dialog, call OneSignal.promptForPushNotifications(true) to enable this fallback to settings when it is required.

-Introducing the Android Google Play SDK Index
+Android Google Play SDK Index

 Open to everyone, The Google Play SDK Index will allow app developers and other site visitors to browse detailed listings for commercial SDKs widely used in Play apps.